marintoro/Rainbow/README.md

+*This post describes our recent work on Deep Reinforcement Learning (DRL) on the benchmark Atari.
+DRL is a learning scheme based on trial-and-error in which an agent learns an optimal policy from its own experiments and a reward signal.
+The goal of the agent is to maximize the sum of accumulated rewards and thus the agent needs to think about sequence of actions rather than instantaneous ones.
+DRL appears today as one of the closest paradigm to Artificial General Intelligence.
-*This post describes our recent work on Deep Reinforcement Learning on the benchmark Atari.
-We noticed that training and evaluation procedures on Atari could be different from paper to paper and thus leading to bias in comparison.
+The Atari benchmark is really valuable for evaluating general AI algorithm as it includes more than 50 games with highly variable task to solve from simple paddle control in the ball game Pong to complex labyrinth exploration in Montezuma's Revenge which remains unsolved by general algorithms up to today.
+Hovewer, we noticed that training and evaluation procedures on Atari could be different from paper to paper and thus leading to bias in comparison.
 Moreover this was leading to difficulties to reproduce results of published works as some